arnabiitr/p3-1/peer-review.md

 ## 2. Functional testing

-** Test 1 - Submitting empty form**
+**Test 1 - Submitting empty form**
-+ Description: Submit form without specifying any field
++ Description: Submit form without specifying any field or without specifying some fields.
 + Outcome: It shows the errors which is expected but all the field values were removed and user gets empty form again which is unexpected.

-** Test 2 - Entering wrong child name**
+**Test 2 - Entering wrong child name**
-+ Description: Submit form with child name having numbers
++ Description: Submit form with child name having numbers.
 + Outcome: It shows the errors which is expected.

-** Test 3 - Entering wrong college cost**
+**Test 3 - Entering wrong college cost**
-+ Description: Submit form with negative college cost
++ Description: Submit form with negative college cost.
 + Outcome: It shows the errors which is expected.

-** Test 4 - Entering wrong years**
+**Test 4 - Entering wrong years**
-+ Description: Submit form with negative years
++ Description: Submit form with negative years.
 + Outcome: It shows the errors which is expected.

-** Test 5 - Not entering inflation rate**
+**Test 5 - Not entering inflation rate**
-+ Description: Submit form without choosing inflation rate
++ Description: Submit form without choosing inflation rate.
 + Outcome: It shows the error 500 which is not expected.
 It should show user error that valid inflation rate is not selected.

-** Test 6 - Entering everything valid**
+**Test 6 - Entering everything valid**
-+ Description: Submit form with all required inputs in their limits
++ Description: Submit form with all required inputs in their limits.
 + Outcome: It shows the outcome which is expected but all field values are erased and user gets empty form again which is unexpected.

-** Test 7 - Entering non numeric values**
+**Test 7 - Entering non numeric values**
-+ Description: Submit form with non numeric values for cost or years
++ Description: Submit form with non numeric values for cost or years.
-+ Outcome: HTML invalidates this which is expected
++ Outcome: HTML invalidates this which is expected.

-** Test 8 - Random URLS**
+**Test 8 - Random URLS**
-+ Description: Trying to access random urls
++ Description: Trying to access random urls.
-+ Outcome: Getting 404 error which is expected
++ Outcome: Getting 404 error which is expected.

 ## 3. Code: Routes

-+ GET routes are used appropriately
++ GET routes are used appropriately.
-+ I tried to access /about and /contact routes but could not see anything in webpage
++ I tried to access /about and /contact routes but could not see anything in webpage.
+Not sure what is expected as nothing is mentioned in readme.md but routes exists.

 ## 4. Code: Views

-+ Yes template inheritance is used properly
++ Yes template inheritance is used properly.
-+ There is no separation of concern issues in view files
++ There is no separation of concern issues in view files.
-+ Very clean blade code
++ Very clean blade code.

 ## 5. Code: General

-+ Code is well commented and clean
++ Code is well commented and clean.
-+ Code is compliant with the standard adopted in the course
++ Code is compliant with the standard adopted in the course.
 + Entering the inflation rate option in for loop is interesting, I would not have thought it like it.
 + readme.md file is not following the guid lines as described in project 3 description.
 It does not specify what are the 3 unique form inputs.

 ## 6. Misc

 + Project 3 requirement says there should be 3 unique form inputs but this project is using only 2.
-+ There are 12 errors on NuHtml checker so w3 validator produced 12 issues with site url
++ There are 12 errors on NuHtml checker so w3 validator produced 12 issues with site url.